vgene/bencher_scrape/README.md

  1) [*.diff] files whose contents are the output of `diff`ing the two sets of benchmarks, and

- 2) [*.data] files that contain the parsed output of these benchmarks and which can be easily used to generate a graph with gnuplot.
+ 2) [*.data] files that contain the parsed output of these benchmarks, useful for generating graphs with gnuplot.

 The `diff` output is meant for manual inspection of specific benchmark numbers, whereas the parsed data file/the plot